 Code provision A.6.7 stipulates, among other things, that the independent non-executive directors and other non-executive directors should attend general meetings.
-Mr. Chiu Ngar Wing and Dr. Chu Chor Lup did not attend the annual general meeting of the company held on 22nd August, 2016 due to their other commitments.
+Dr. Chu Chor Lup did not attend the annual general meeting of the company held on 28th August, 2017 due to his other commitments.